OHDSI/DatabaseConnector/cran-comments.md

-We have been unable to submit new versions to CRAN Since v2.4.2, at which time CRAN started rejecting this package due to its dependency on the orpaned package 'bit'.
-We have now dropped the dependency (using the new Andromeda package).

-Since v2.4.2 there have been 10 changes, 5 bugfixes (see NEWS.md).
+Because our update to DatabaseConnectorJars was rejected by CRAN due to increased file sizes, this new version of DatabaseConnector no longer depends on DatabaseConnectorJars.
+Users are now required to download the Jar files themselves.

+This update includes 11 changes and 3 bugfixes (see NEWS.md)

 ---

 ## Test environments
-* Ubuntu 16.04.6 LTS (Travis), R 4.0.0
+* Ubuntu 20.03, R 4.0.3
+* Microsoft Windows Server 2019, R 4.0.3
+* MacOS, R 4.0.3
-* Windows 10, R 4.0.0
+* Windows 10, R 4.0.3

 ## R CMD check results